 Prospective students interested in undergraduate study should apply directly to the University.

-Application to all graduate programs offered by the English Department is made through the University of Alabama Graduate School online application, which can be accessed by following the link:
+Application to all graduate programs offered by the English Department is made through the University of Alabama Graduate School online application.
+Please note that the policies, procedures, and requirements listed below in some cases supersede or are more specific than the Graduate School’s policies.
+The Graduate School online application can be accessed by following this link:

 - Complete an online application form.
 All applicants must enter one of the following for the “Specialty Area” field: “Literature,” “Renaissance,” “Composition/Rhetoric,” “Prose,” “Poetry,” “Prose & Poetry,” “Applied Linguistics-TESOL.”